Announcing a new artist residency in Ajo, Arizona, where history, culture and the spectacular Sonoran Desert will inspire and inform your practice.

 Fall 2018 Residency: pick 2 weeks between September 15 and October 10, 2018

 Application deadline: June 15, 2018 - this application deadline has passed and we are no longer accepting applications for Fall 2018.
-Stay tuned for an announcement on our Fall 2018 selections!
+Click here to read about our selected artists for Fall 2018!

 Notification deadline: July 18, 2018